LimaZurmati/ice-cream--shop/README.md

 - __Navigation Bar__

   - Featured at the top of the page, the navigation shows the Ice-Cream shop name in the left corner.
 Ice-Cream Shop that links to the top of the page.
-  - The other navigation links are to the right : Home, Flavors and contact which link to differnt section of the same page.
+  - The other navigation links are to the right : Home, Flavors and contact which link to different section of the same page.
   - The navigation cleraly tells the user the name of the shop and website and makes the different secton of the information.

 ![Nav Bar](assets/image2/redme-image/navigation.png)